Lee Carter, et al. v. Attorney General of Canada, et al.

 Canadian charter (Criminal) - Right to life (s.
 7), Fundamental justice (s.
 7).

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch) for information purposes only.

 Charter of Rights - Right to life - Equality - Fundamental justice - Terminally ill patients seeking assistance to commit suicide - Whether trial judge erred in distinguishing Rodriguez v.
 British Columbia (Attorney General), 3 S.C.R.
-519 — Whether Criminal Code provision prohibiting aiding person to commit suicide infringes s.
-7 or 15 of Charter - If so, whether infringement justifiable under s.
-1 - Criminal Code, R.S.C., 1985, c.
+519 - How does stare decisis doctrine apply? - Are ss.
+14, 21, 22, 222 and 241 of the Criminal Code constitutionally inapplicable to physician-assisted death by reason of interjurisdictional immunity doctrine? - Do ss.
+14, 21, 22, 222 and 241 of the Criminal Code infringe either s.
+7 or 15 of Charter? - If so, is infringement reasonable limit prescribed by law as can be demonstrably justified in free and democratic society under s.
+1 of Charter? - What remedy is appropriate? - What is appropriate framework of analysis for costs in such public interest litigation? - Criminal Code, R.S.C., 1985, c.
 C-46, s.
 241(b).

 - Date modified: